br-na-pm/BuildVersion/README.md

 `-ErrorOnRepository`

-Create a build error if git is not installed of the project path does not exist within a git repository.
+Create a build error if git is not installed or the project path does not exist within a git repository.

 `-ErrorOnChange`